 PCI DSS compliance is made up of twelve core requirements and an associated 250 controls.
 They include basic security measures such as using and updating firewalls and changing default passwords and more complex ones that involve the development and maintenance of secure systems and applications.

-To demonstrate PCI DSS compliance, merchants need to complete a Self-Assessment Questionnaire (SAQ) which has multiple versions to accommodate different types of business and processing methods.
-Large companies are required to undergo auditing by an outside organization qualified by the PCI Council.
+To demonstrate PCI DSS compliance, merchants need to complete a Self-Assessment Questionnaire (SAQ) which has multiple versions to accommodate different types of businesses and processing methods.
+If they process over 6 million transactions yearly, they will be required to undergo auditing by an external or internal security assessor qualified by the PCI Security Standards Council.